mHijuxS/mhijuxs.github.io/_posts/2025-08-22-hackthebox-thefrizz.md

 ---

 # Summary
-TheFrizz is a medium difficulty Windows machine from HackTheBox.
-Initial reconnaissance revealed an Apache web server hosting Gibbon LMS, which was vulnerable to an unauthenticated RCE.
+`TheFrizz` was a medium difficulty Windows machine from HackTheBox.
+Initial reconnaissance revealed an Apache web server hosting `Gibbon LMS`, which was vulnerable to an unauthenticated `RCE`.
 This vulnerability allowed us to gain a foothold on the machine as a low-privileged user.

 Further enumeration uncovered database credentials that led to access to a Domain user credentials.
 Since `WinRM` and `RDP` were not available, we used Kerberos authentication to access the machine via `SSH`.

 Once inside, we discovered that the user had some files in the Recycle Bin, including a backup file containing configuration files with a password.
-Using this password, we performed a password spray attack and found a user with permissions `WriteGPLink` on the `Domain Controllers` OU.
-From creating a GPO and linking it to the `Domain Controllers` OU, we were able to add our user to the local Administrators group on the Domain Controllers OU using `SharpGPOAbuse`.
-By exploiting this permissions, we added our user to the local Administrators group and stopped being able to login via `SSH` since `Administrators` can't login via `SSH`.
+Using this password, we performed a password spray attack and found a user with permissions `WriteGPLink` on the `Domain Controllers` `OU`.

+By creating a `GPO` and linking it to the `Domain Controllers` `OU`, we were able to add our user to the local `Administrators` group on the Domain Controllers `OU` using `SharpGPOAbuse`.
+After exploiting this permission, we added our user to the local `Administrators` group and stopped being able to login via `SSH` since `Administrators` can't login via `SSH`.
 To bypass this, we used the `RunasCs.exe` tool to get a shell with our local `Administrator` user, gaining full system compromise.

 ## Nmap